ciprian-cgr/edon/README.md

 A cursed, token-minimal JSON flattening format designed to reduce LLM context usage.

+## **Please don't use this in production.
+If you really want something to replace JSON, use Markdown, or consider your life choices and stick to JSON.**

 ## What is EDON?

 EDON (Em Dash Object Notation) is a text format that flattens nested JSON structures into a hierarchical CSV-like format using dashes for indentation.
 The format is designed to be more token-efficient than JSON for large language models while remaining human-readable and easy to parse.